matjojo/tagrank/README.md

 TrueSkill uses these comparisons to create normal distributions for the "quality" of each tag, and a confidence score that says how sure it is of these results.
-TagRank that uses these results to create a representation of this data
+TagRank that uses these results to create a representation of this data.

+When you are done rating games TagRank will show you the top 20 tags and their skill distributions.
+The more to the right the distribution for a tag is the better, and the higher it is the more sure TagRank is of that ranking.

+If you want to do more with this data you can read it from the `ratings.json` file that TagRank creates.
+This is a json list of `[tag_name, [mu, sigma]]` objects.
+`mu` and `sigma` are the parameters for the normal distribution of that tags ranking.

 ## Installation
 - Clone the repository.
 - make sure that you have python version 3.9 or higher installed.
 - install the requirements in requirements.txt using pip.
 - - For example, with `pip install requirements.txt`
-- - Or with `pip install requests PySide6 trueskill hydrus_api>=5.0.0`
+- - Or with `pip install requests requests PySide6 matplotlib numpy scipy trueskill hydrus_api>=5.0.0`
 - Now you can run main.py.